govanhillvoices/govanhillvoices.github.io/index.markdown

 It also means we are a donations based choir.
 You do not have to pay a fee to come along.
 Give as you feel or as you are able.
 We value you and your voice more than anything

-All are welcome in our choir, in terms of ethnicity, gender, sexuality, disability or faith.
+All are welcome in our choir, in terms of ethnicity, gender, sexuality, disability and faith.

 Feel free to **contact us**: [govanhillvoices@gmail.com](mailto:govanhillvoices@gmail.com) or follow us on social media.